-We agree with the practice point, that non-invasive investigations should be considered for associated conditions based on detailed clinical and drug history, clinical examination, chest X-ray, ANA and standard NHS screening for malignancy.
+We agree with the practice point, that non-invasive investigations should be considered for associated conditions according to the clinical history.

 Practice Point 3.2.1: In patients with MN, use clinical and laboratory criteria to assess the risk of progressive loss of kidney function.